 My dad took me out to lunch and my mom took me clothes shopping.
 Then I went back to school.

 As it turned out, I almost never used the spare bedrooms my parents so solicitously filled with Ikea-ware.
 I didn’t care to either observe or obstruct their new romantic entanglements.
 I preferred to stick around the college town during vacations, renting cheap digs with other students, and working.

-I graduated with a degree in a lucrative field – my parents’ influence had extended that far.
+I graduated with a degree in a lucrative field – my parents’ influence over me had extended that far.
 Out of several good job offers, I accepted the one that would take me farthest from the region where I’d grown up and gone to school.

 I started adult life without roommates but I wasn’t lonely, at least not at first.
 I worked hard and played hard, if you could call caffeinated BFF confabs, “playing.”
 I hiked with my besties in national parks and flew with them to tropical islands.
 I attended their weddings, one by one, until I was the only one left.